-Report: Seahawks sign Shamar Stephen to add to defensive line depth
+Seahawks sign Shamar Stephen to add to defensive line depth

 Can two former Minnesota Vikings replace one former-Seahawk-turned-Viking?

-Saturday, the Seahawks agreed to terms with free agent tackle Shamar Stephen on a one-year contract, according to Tom Pelissero of NFL Media, a day after signing Tom Johnson.
+Saturday, the Seahawks signed free agent tackle Shamar Stephen, to what was reported to be a one-year contract by Tom Pelissero of NFL Media, a day after signing Tom Johnson.
 While Richardson signed a one-year deal worth up to $8 million, Johnson signed a one-year deal worth up to $2.7 and Stephen’s deal — while not yet revealed — is for likely even less.

-The 27-year-old Stephen started all 16 games for the Vikings in 2016 but just one last season when Tom Johnson became the Vikings’ other starting tackle alongside Linval Joseph.
+The 27-year-old Stephen started all 16 games for the Vikings in 2016 but just one last season when Johnson became the Vikings’ other starting tackle alongside Linval Joseph.
 Stephen was listed behind Joseph on the depth chart at nose tackle last season.
+Pelissero also reported that Stephen suffered an MCL injury during the playoffs and recently had surgery but that he should be healthy when Organized Team Activities begin in May.

 Most Read Sports Stories